lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Linux/jq.md

     jq . my.json

+or when reading from a pipeline

+    cat my.json | jq

 Note: for redirection you need to pass a filter too to avoid a syntax error:

     jq . my.json > output.json